ngc-shj/tampering-check/README.md

 ## Security Considerations

 - **File Permissions:**
   The service runs as root to monitor system directories.
-The hash file is created with strict permissions (typically 640).
+The hash file/database is created with strict permissions (typically 640).
 - **Systemd Security:**
   The provided systemd service file includes security directives to limit the service's impact.
   **Note:** By default, the service file uses: